jeremykendall/php-domain-parser/README.md

     - `Rules::ICANN_DOMAINS`, will validate the domain name againts the PSL ICANN section only.
     - `Rules::PRIVATE_DOMAINS`, will validate the domain name againts the PSL PRIVATE section only.

- By default, the full PSL is used.

- An exception will be thrown if an undefined section is submitted otherwise, a `Pdp\Domain` object is returned.
+ By default, the `$type` argument equals `Rules::ALL_DOMAINS`.
+If an unrecognized section is submitted otherwise, a `Pdp\Exception` exception will be thrown.

 ~~~php
 <?php